Prachi-2407/To_do_list-IEEE/README.md

 6. Dark mode is available.
 7. Tasks remain as it is even after refreshing or reopening the browser.
 # How to access my Project
+In the branch drop down list click on Task branch.